The gateway

 To update to a particular version (including a version that exceeds your dependency constraints), use npm install instead:

-npm install @apollo/gateway@0.34.0
+1npm install @apollo/gateway@0.34.0

 Customizing requests and responses

 The gateway can modify the details of an incoming request before executing it across your subgraphs.
 For example, your subgraphs might all use the same authorization token to associate an incoming request with a particular user.
-The gateway can add that token to each it sends to your subgraphs.
+The gateway can add that token to each operation it sends to your subgraphs.

 Similarly, the gateway can modify the details of its response to a client, based on the result returned by each subgraph.